danielyoungkimball/oneoff-mvp/SETUP.md

 # OneOff MVP - Complete Setup Guide

-This project includes a complete authentication system and product management with vector search using Supabase and OpenAI embeddings.
+This project includes a complete authentication system, user management, product management with vector search, and friend recommendations using Supabase and OpenAI embeddings.

 ## 🚀 Quick Start